Finding a Top Financial Advisor Firm in Westerville, Ohio

 Centricity Wealth Management

-Centricity Wealth Management is a fee-based firm and ranks fifth on our Westerville list.
-It serves primarily individuals, both non-high-net-worth and high-net-worth, as well as a couple retirement plans.
-There is no minimum in order to open an account.
+Centricity Wealth Management is a fee-based firm that serves primarily individuals, both non-high-net-worth and high-net-worth, as well as a couple retirement plans.

 Advisors at the firm are licensed insurance agents, which may create a potential conflict of interest.
 While this presents a potential conflict of interest, the firm has a fiduciary duty to act in clients’ best interests at all times.